Something New (Girls Aloud song): Music video

 Amidst rumors that Girls Aloud were preparing the release of a new single, Daily Mirror reported that the group reunited for the video shoot on 2 October 2012.
+On 15 October 2012, they uploaded a teaser video on YouTube, in which we see the five girls wearing matching bright orange tulip-skirt dresses as they march away from the camera on a monochrome set.
 On 19 October 2012, the video was officially released through VEVO.
 Directed by Ray Kay, the video features a mixture of black-and-white and colored shots, and also showcases each member in a separate set-up – based around a triangle-enthused backdrop, while being accentuated by a projection of light.
 These shots are primarily beauty shots, with the group singing, while dancing alone.
 The bridge features Harding sitting in front of a white background, wearing a nude bodysuit while abstract images are projected onto her.
 The video intercalates with stylized lyrics of the song, and builds throughout, until the last section, where the group abandon their various stages of walking and begin to dance together.
 Carl Williott of Idolator said the video "matches [the song's] swagger with the UK quintet mugging for the camera, strutting around in those orange dresses and declaring 'We’re the leaders of the pack'."
 James Robertson of Daily Mirror deemed the video "perfect", praising the "sexy faces and high-tempo choreography."